thomashorsey/Sweep/README.md

 ![](./front.png)
 ![](./back.png)

-This is the main Choc v1 board we all know and love.

 ## Ordering The PCB

-To order the PCB the following settings are recommended<sup>1,2</sup>:
+To order the PCB the following settings are recommended:

 |Detail|Value|
 |---|---|